-An audit plan, which is reviewed annually, ensures a reasonable rotation of audits on key processes and critical controls in all of the Group's country entities and its functional departments.
+An audit plan, which is reviewed annually, ensures a rotation of audits in all of the Group's country entities and its functional departments.
 It also takes into account major and emerging risks.
 After approval by the General Management, the audit plan is presented annually to the Audit Committee.